Recovering the time-dependent transmission rate from infection data via solution of an inverse ODE problem: Discussion

 \section{Discussion}

-In this paper, we provide a new algorithm to recover the time-dependent transmission rate from infection data.
-The algorithm only requires the number of infected individuals during each time interval, and does not require the number of susceptible individuals, as does the commonly used method.
+We present a new algorithm to compute the time-dependent transmission rate from prevalence data, which makes no assumptions about the number of susceptibles or vital rates.
+We do have to estimate $\beta(0)$, which can be a formidable challenge.
+By manipulating our derivation, Hadeler recently derived an even simpler inversion formula for $\beta(t)$ that requires knowledge of $S(0)$ instead of $\beta(0)$ \citep{had10}.

+Our algorithm can be viewed as a continuous version of the well-known discrete method for estimating the time-varying transmission rate.
+The inverse method in this paper can be applied to derive recovery algorithms for a large spectrum of epidemiological models (see Section IV B).
+In this sense our new method provides a more general method than the discrete method since it can account for factors such as the transmission mode and the immunity memory period which can have a significant effect on transmission rate.

 We illustrate the recovery algorithm for the SEIR model with variable vital rates using UK measles data from 1948 to 1956.
 Fourier transform of our recovered transmission rate function shows dominant spectral peaks at frequencies $1$ and $3$ per year.
-All previous measles transmission models assumed a one-year periodic transmission rate function to account for mixing of children in school, which seems reasonable for the stationary case.
-However, they neglect the large three times per year cycle which can be dominant in transmission rates with fast increasing peaks.
-This can have profound consequences for the dynamics of the system of nonlinear ODEs.
-In addition, our recovery algorithm provides a robust new method to estimate $\beta(0)$ which does not involve guestimating $S(0)$, and we believe that the estimate provided by our algorithm seems more plausible than existing estimates.
+The $3$ per year frequency arises from three major school breaks.
+Our observations support the common belief that measles transmission is predominantly driven by school contacts, but we also find indications of a two year cycle.

 Our algorithm has some limitations to its applicability.
 First, the proportion of infected individuals, $f(t)$, can not decrease too fast over the full time interval of interest.
 In general, one can add a sufficiently large constant to $f(t)$ to ensure this, but this will change the range of applicable $\beta(0)$, and applicability needs to be checked.
 Second, one must assume that the proportion (or number) of notifications is always strictly positive.
 In practice this restriction can be overcome by replacing zero values in the time series with a very small positive value.
 Third, for a chosen $\beta(0)$, the algorithm can only apply to a finite length of infection data.
 Finally, one either needs to know the value of the transmission rate at some fixed time, or verify that the desired properties of $\beta(t)$ hold for all $\beta(0)$ in the range where the estimated $\beta(t)$ is stationary.